newlandsvalley/musicrest/README.markdown

 Email is used simply to finish user registration or to remind them of passwords.
 Email settings must of course be valid for the carrier in question.

-_corsOrigin_ allows the nominated server to make available scripts that use  XmlHttpRequest to access midi content in the MusicRest server.
+_corsOrigins_ allows any of the nominated servers to make available scripts that use  XmlHttpRequest to access midi content in the MusicRest server.

     musicrest {
       server {